conectado/conectado-blog/content/sharing-io-resources.md

 }
 ```

-The compiler is quick to point out that in line 21 `self` is borrowed data for a `'static` lifetime, which escapes the scope of `handle_connection`.
+The compiler is quick to point out that in line 21 `self` is borrowed for a `'static` lifetime, which escapes the scope of `handle_connection`.
 Furthermore, in line 18, `self` is used after being moved.

 This means we need both multi-thread reference counting and internal-mutability so `Arc<Mutex<T>>` it is.

-There're a few ways to implement this, we can just wrap `connections` or the whole struct.
-I'll just use an `Arc` for the whole struct, so we can move `self` and a `Mutex` on connections
+There are a few ways to implement this; we can just wrap `connections` or the whole struct.
+I'll just use an `Arc` for the whole struct, so we can move `self` into the new task, and a `Mutex` on connections so we can just lock on that shared vector.
 If one tries to do this with a conventional `std::sync::Mutex` the compiler will disallow it.
-Because we need to hold the lock while we send a message, we need to use tokio mutex.
+Since we need to hold the lock while we send a message, we need to use Tokio's `Mutex`.

-But, again, a naive implementation like this will result in problems.
+But, again, a naive implementation like the following will result in problems.

 ```rs,linenos,hl_lines=27,hl_lines=35,hl_lines=45
 struct Server {